 The completed application, along with supporting documentation, should be sent to the Modifications Committee.
-Submissions may be in the form of a PDF or on paper and addressed to the Avenel Community Association, 9501 Beman Woods Way, Potomac MD 20854, faxed to 301-299-7169 or emailed to <a href="Market Market Market
+Submissions may be in the form of a PDF or on paper and addressed to the Avenel Community Association, 9501 Beman Woods Way, Potomac MD 20854, faxed to 301-299-7169 or emailed to Karen@liveatavenel.com.
+Dependent on the size of the drawings, the Association may require at least one full set of to scale architectural/drawings on paper.
+More copies may be required at the discretion of the Association.
+Aside from architectural plans/drawings, submissions should not exceed 11"x17" in size.